arifsetiawan/mosaic/doc/api.md

 #### User header

-If request sent with header `Movreak-Id: MovreakUserId`, Mosaic will use `MovreakUserId` as reference to current active user.
+If request sent with header `Movreak-Uid: MovreakUserId`, Mosaic will use `MovreakUserId` as reference to current active user.

 #### GET home Activity